Emilio-ops/ELENIDS/README.md

 # Data-mining-for-cyber-security
 This is the official directory for the Data mining for cyber security project.
+The proposed system, Elenids, is an easy to use Passive NIDS.
+It provide a function to train the model and one to classify the wanted instances (passed as a npyarray that should satisfy the same requisites of the UNSW-NB15 dataset).
+The result is provided as an excel file called Report {timestamp}.
+For any question, please open an issue or write to our mails.

 To use the ids classification alghoritm you should before dawnload the following libraries:
 1. Panda;